miho/CellTreeEditDistance/README.md

 The script must be run in a screen-session.
 Otherwise it would be stopped when the ssh-session is closed.

 #### --case=13
-This case is used to reassemble a complete distance matrix from the smaller distance matrices created in case 12.
-Therefore all submatrices must be located in one directory.
+This case is used to reassemble clustermatrices created in case 12 to one big matrix.
+Therefore all clustermatrices must be located in one directory.
 The directory can be specified with '-d' parameter.
 If you are using slurm on a clustercomputer, there is a shell-script which can be used for this (inside 'AdditionalData').
 'submit_reassembling.sh' reassembles the clustermatrices to one big matrix.
 ```